-I adore creating abstract photographs.
+It’s not secret that I adore creating abstract photographs.
 It allows me to practice composing using visual design principles.
 As I work with the shifting light, colour, lines, shapes, curves, textures, and patterns, the experience of seeing becomes very different.
 Not knowing “what something is” allows me to tap into the underlying emotion or essence of the scene.
-I notice how the image makes me feel, rather than trying to understand it or figure it out.
+I notice how it makes me feel, rather than trying to understand or figure it out.
 It’s freeing and fun.
-I hope you’ll join me for an online group experience in going abstract with your photography.

-You'll receive inspiration and support through the emails and the sharing of photos and discussions at an invitation only Flickr group.
-This group is an invaluable part of the experience.
-You'll learn so much from the photographs of others in the group, as well as their questions and insights.
-I am present and engaged throughout the four weeks.
+You’ll receive inspiration and support through the emails and a private Flickr group.
+The group is an invaluable part of the experience.
+You’ll share your photographs and learn from what others post.
+You can participate in discussions at your own convenience.
+I will be present and engaged throughout the four weeks.

 The Weekly Topics

 Week 1 – What is Abstract Photography?
 And, a little history.

 Week 3 – Getting Creative with Reflections and Light